wp-plugins/nexternal/readme.txt

 5. When connecting a user account, a Nexternal user of the type 'XML Tools', with the 'ProductQuery' option enabled should be used.

-6. Click the Nexternal button on the post/page editor to begin publishing products.
+6. Click the Nexternal button on the post/page visual editor to begin publishing products.

 == Screenshots ==

-1. screenshot-1.gif show the WordPress dashboard and the Nexternal settings button.
+1. screenshot-1.png show the WordPress dashboard and the Nexternal settings button.

-2. screenshot-2.gif shows the Nexternal settings window which enables you to set the Global Configuration and the Default Options.
+2. screenshot-2.png shows the Nexternal settings window which enables you to set the Global Configuration and the Default Options.

-3. screenshot-3.gif shows how to access the plugin from the post/page editor
+3. screenshot-3.png shows how to access the plugin from the post/page editor

-4. screenshot-4.gif is the plugin's main window.
+4. screenshot-4.png is the plugin's main window during content editing.

 == Frequently Asked Questions ==